 The Death of Dr. Neil Spector:

-Our hearts are broken because of the death of Neil Spector, MD.
-He passed away on June 14, 2020, at the age of 63.
+Our hearts broke when Neil Spector, MD, passed away on June 14, 2020, at the age of 63.
 Our interviews with Dr. Spector reveal the challenges of getting an accurate Lyme disease diagnosis.
 Dr. Spector was a giant in the medical community and a dear friend of the Lyme community.
 To learn about this cancer researcher and Lyme disease victim, please read his obituary at this link.

 The Importance of Preventing Tick Bites!

-This reader has been feeling cooped up because of the coronavirus.
-He wants to get outdoors, but does not want to get too close to other people.
-He wants to know how he can avoid picking up ticks while walking outside.
+This reader felt cooped up during the COVID-19 pandemic.
+He wanted to get outdoors, but did not want to get too close to other people.
+He asked how he could avoid picking up ticks while walking outside.

 Q. I can’t stand staying inside all the time, but I don’t like walking on a path with lots of other people.
 That means I have to step into the underbrush or go hiking in the woods.